Ray H. French: Career

 French was an accomplished artist who excelled in creating engravings, etchings, embossings, graphic constructions, watercolors, pastels, and metal and Plexiglas sculptures.
 French's 1959 etching Enchantment remains particularly illustrative of his characteristic use of etching and soft ground intaglio.
 Enchantment was exhibited at the Brooklyn Museum of Art in 1960 and received the Pennell Purchase Prize from the Library of Congress the same year.

-Throughout this artistic career, French was also Professor of Art at DePauw University 1948-84 where he taught printmaking and art history and was head of the art department 1970-1978.
-From 1963-64 he and his family lived in Florence, Italy while he attended classes at the Accademia di Belle Arti.
-He was also Curator of the University Art Collection 1978-1984.
+Throughout this artistic career, French was also Professor of Art at DePauw University 1948-84 where he taught printmaking and art history and was head of the art department 1970–1978.
+From 1963 to 1964 he and his family lived in Florence, Italy while he attended classes at the Accademia di Belle Arti.
+He was also Curator of the University Art Collection 1978–1984.
 In 1980, French opened the Center Street Gallery behind his home near the DePauw campus where he continued his work following his retirement in 1984.